 Do you already have a background in education, organizational leadership, or management?
 Are you interested in helping improve job performance in an organized setting?
-If so, getting a low-cost online doctorate in Training and Development might be your next step.
+If so, getting a low-cost online doctorate in training and development might be your next step.
 Practitioners in the training and development field play a crucial role in educating, developing, and training today’s workforce, and you can be a part of that change.
-Graduates of these programs are ready to pursue careers in higher education, human resources development and training, non-profit organizations, corporate businesses, or government agencies.
-In this ranking, we explore 4 of the most affordable Training and Development doctoral programs that are available fully online.
+Graduates of these programs are ready to pursue careers in higher education, human resource development and training, non-profit organizations, corporate businesses, or government agencies.
+In this ranking, we explore 4 of the most affordable training and development doctoral programs that are available fully online.
 The programs are simply ranked by their out-of-state tuition cost (unless otherwise noted), according to the National Center for Educational Statistics, with #4 being the most expensive and #1 being the least expensive.
-Only programs under $25,000 out-of-state tuition per year made our cut.
+Originally, only programs with an out-of-state tuition under $25,000 per year made our cut.

 Looking for more information on online doctorates in the field of education?
 Take a look at our online doctorate in education ranking here.

 #4 University of Idaho

 PhD in Education with a Specialization in Adult, Organizational Learning and Leadership Online

 Accredited by the Northwest Commission on Colleges and Universities, the University of Idaho serves almost 12,000 students across five campuses, 42 overseas extension campuses, and distance education.
 The university is a national leader in student-centric education and strives to prepare its graduates to excel in their careers and respective communities by learning to solve real-world problems.